Stuyk/awesome-rebar/README.md

 ## Contribute

 Contributions are welcome, make sure to open a pull request and adhere to the categories above.
+If your script is not open source then it will not be allowed on this list.

 ## License